Spaqin/spaq-in/src/posts/2024-traveling.md

      </div>
 </div>

 Resulting slides from Ektachrome (repackaged E100D) were absolutely splendid.
-It did get dinged here and there, keep that in mind of course.
+The camera itself did get dinged here and there, keep that in mind of course if you take something worth a bit more than usual.

 ## Misc